AnastasiyaMax/IR_UoL_Data_Analysis/README.md

 ## Projects

 TBA.
 For now you can start forming into teams of 3 people and choosing a theme for you projects.
-You will have to find a dataset, perform EDA, run and validate a few models and present us your findings.
+You will have to find a dataset, perform EDA, run and validate a few models and present us with your findings.